svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_esp32_repl/index.md

 to do something that is just a tiny bit outside the "normal flow" things can get very confusing in a setup like that.
 It is the same with the Zephyr OS that hides the details behind the `west` tool.
-Currently, I prefer the approch of ChibiOS, where things are more traditional and Makefile based.
+Currently, I prefer the approach of ChibiOS, where things are more traditional and Makefile based.

 The approach taken here is to tweak the hello-world example that comes